robrich/DevOps-Pipeline-for-.NET-Apps-and-Databases-Workshop/CHAPTER_2_App_First_Build/04-octopus-build/README.md

     The field is set to `%build.number%`

 12. Set `Source path` to the path we found above: `Site\bin\Release\netcoreapp2.2\publish`.

+    If you're using a different version of .NET Core for your website, this path may be different.
+Check the TeamCity build logs in step 3 above for the path to your published content.

 13. Set the `Output path` to `dist`